Ylar/Search-and-Destroy-1.3.3/README.md

  continent or parent zone, but sometimes it's a few rooms in.
 Some do have aggros but unless you run to something Xmas at low level, it generally won't kill you.
 As a bonus, Upper and Lower Planes can now have a set 'xrunto' point, which I set to the Amulet of the Planes landing room.

- Some SH areas got left out due to risk of dying a lot.
+  Some SH areas got left out due to risk of me dying a lot.
 For those, it's 'runto roulette' until I add them in, but it's a handful of areas, maybe 5 or 6.

+ Lastly, new feature:
+ - Automatically turn on 'noexp' when you're at low TNL and you can take a campaign at your current level.
+When plugin is installed, it defaults to off.
+To turn it on, do 'xset noexp <amount>'.
+If you're on a CP but can take a new one at your current level, noexp will kick on when your TNL drops below the given amount.
+Noexp will kick back off after you finish your current CP and then go and take another one.
+  You can also toggle turn noexp off manually via 'noexp' as usual.
+To turn the feature back off, just do 'xset noexp off'.